tidepool-org/handbook/Tidepool Core Values.md

 ## We operate with openness and transparency.

 As a company, we will operate openly and transparently.
-We will not keep secrets unless there is a good reason to do so, such as to maintain our users' privacy.
+We will not keep secrets or hide information unless there is a good reason to do so, such as to maintain our users' privacy.

 This includes things like:
 * Open source code